doowb/composer/README.md

 ***

-_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.6.0, on August 04, 2018._
+_This file was generated by [verb-generate-readme](https://github.com/verbose/verb-generate-readme), v0.8.0, on November 11, 2018._